cdown/chrisdown.name/_posts/2025-01-06-zswap-vs-zram-when-to-use-what.md

 > it and compare in real life.
 Again, a lot of "internet experts" just say
 > "zram - because you don't wear your SSD" ...

-First of all, since I'm writing this article, clearly flattery will get you everywhere ;-)
+Well, first of all, since I'm writing this article, clearly flattery will get you everywhere ;-)

 It is true that there is a lot of confusion and misinformation on the internet about when to use zswap versus zram, and the tradeoffs between them.
 I've